-No. The Master’s in Health Science Program does not require a traditional thesis.
+No. The Master of Health Science does not require a traditional thesis.
 We do, however, require the completion of a master capstone experience.

 The specialty tracks represent an opportunity for students to complete 9 credit hours of coursework focused on a specific healthcare discipline to suit their professional aspirations.
 Students can choose to complete the Clinical, Health Education, or Health Leadership specialty track.

 To earn a specialty, students must complete the 9 credits required for their chosen track.
 Students also have the flexibility to pursue a generalist course of study that draws electives from each track, or from our selection of special electives.
 Click here to learn more about each track, and here to read the course descriptions of the electives offered through each specialization.

 Yes.
 Students may follow more than one specialty track, if they so choose.
 In this case, completing the program will require more than 30 credits.